12-Day Family Road Trip

 Friday the 13th note (March 13th): Day 3 is your spookiest day of the trip — an all-Asheville horror day.
 Start with AMOS (downtown), then hit the horror shops: Dark & Deviant Oddities, Raven & Crone, and L.O.F.T. in downtown.
 Late afternoon: House of Black Cat Magic (841 Haywood Rd, West Asheville — black cats on Friday the 13th!).
 Evening: the Dark Market: Cryptids of the Appalachia (immersive candlelit vendor market with 55+ artists, oddities, cryptid art, tarot, and dark goods by Surpassing Fancy).
 Full horror crawl without leaving Asheville.

-Day 1 — Tuesday, March 11th: Drive to Savannah
+Day 1 — Wednesday, March 11th: Drive to Savannah

 Tamarac, FL → Savannah, GA (~461 mi, ~7 hrs driving)